mvrdevelopment/spec/proposal/light-distribution-proposal/proposal.md

     - LED Ring and normal beam (You only need the beam as AES file)
     - Multi head fixtures (You need for each an individual beam, and it also needs to change)

+- Only one AES file (or and interpolation between two AES files) can be active.
+This is challenging when multiple Attributes have effects on the light output.

 ## MVR